yaqwsx/KiKit/doc/panelization.md

 minWidth - if the panel doesn't meet this width, it is extended

 minHeight - if the panel doesn't meet this height, it is extended

+maxWidth - if the panel doesn't meet this width, TooLargeError is raised

+maxHeight - if the panel doesn't meet this height, TooLargeHeight is raised

 #### `makeVCuts`
 ```